cwi-dis/igor/igor/std-plugins/readme.md

 Queries database of DHCP server on local machine and stores all active dhcp leases.
 See [dhcp/readme.md](dhcp/readme.md) for details.

-## _fitbit
+## fitbit

-Retrieves health data from Fitbit devices using the Fitbit cloud API and stores this in ```sensors/_fitbit```.
-See [_fitbit/readme.md](_fitbit/readme.md) for details.
+Retrieves health data from Fitbit devices using the Fitbit cloud API and stores this in ```sensors/fitbit```.
+See [fitbit/readme.md](fitbit/readme.md) for details.

-Note the underscore: the plugin is called `_fitbit` because otherwise it would have a name clash with the underlying Python module it uses.
+Note the underscore: the plugin is called `fitbit` because otherwise it would have a name clash with the underlying Python module it uses.

 As of October 2018 this is the first plugin to have a user interface through a `setup.html` page, it can be used as an example of such.
 It is also currently the only plugin that implements _OAuth2_ to retrieve data from external websites.